TheContrappostoShop/Odyssey/README.md

 To install Odyssey on your Raspberry Pi, simply download the latest release [here](https://github.com/TheContrappostoShop/Odyssey/releases) and unpack it on your device.
-The provided tar.gz archive will contain the Odyssey binary, and the default odyssey.yaml configuration file.
+The provided tar.gz archive will contain the Odyssey binary, the default odyssey.yaml configuration file, and an API helper script.
 For more information on how to configure Odyssey, see [Configuraion](#configuration) below.

 For the Klipper installation, see the
 [Prometheus Config](https://github.com/TheContrappostoShop/Prometheus_Config/#manual-install)